lynnfaraday/aresmush.com/_root/tutorials/manage/roles.md

 3. Update the jobs config to add the `app_staff` role to the APP category.
 See the [jobs configuration tutorial](/tutorials/config/jobs) for details.
 4. Set permissions on the Apps forum using `forum/readroles <roles>` and `forum/writeroles <roles>`.

+> <i class="fa fa-exclamation-triangle"></i> **Important:** Numerous commands are locked to characters with the 'approved' role as a defense against trolls.
+Full-fledged admins automatically count as approved, but you'll need to assign the 'approved' role to your other staff manually using `role/add <name>=approved`.
+You should also mark them as player bits with the `playerbit` command so they don’t show up on the character gallery.

 ## Using Permissions in Code

 In your code, permissions can restrict who can use commands.
 For example, if you wanted to lock the 'home' command to only people who have the 'go_home' permission, you would add the following error checker in the home command handler.